francisldn/blockchain-developer-bootcamp-final-project/README.md

 ## How to Interact with the DApp
 * Interact through Web Interface
   * Download this folder
+  * Run ``cd smartbank``
   * Run ``npm install`` to install all the dependencies in the package.json file
-  * Launch the user interface via port: 3000 by running ``npm run start`` in the SmartBank root directory
+  * Launch the user interface via port: 3000 by running in the ``smartbank`` root directory ``npm run start``
   * Access the user interface via ``http://localhost:3000``
   * Install Metamask in your browser.
 Connect your Metamask wallet and start interacting with the app

 * Interact via Etherscan
-  * You may also choose to interact with the SmartBank contract via [Etherscan Rinkeby.](https://rinkeby.etherscan.io/address/0x6E8E752A675A9CaB5A1732f18Ca7Da9B172c26c3)
+  * You may also choose to interact with the SmartBank contract via [Etherscan Rinkeby.](https://rinkeby.etherscan.io/address/0x0eaee27d1cdbaF249dAb7B1CcBdDeAFCB5Ae86eB)

 ## Directory Structure
 Key files and folders structures are as below: